likemuuxi/obsidian-modal-opener/README.md

 > This is a plugin that uses the Obsidian modal window to open files and links.
-It can be combined with other plug-ins to easily read and edit various types of files
+> It can be combined with other plug-ins to easily read and edit various types of files, block various interferences for you.